Description: Bluehost is one of the most established and well-known hosting brands on the internet. It’s a brand owned by Newfold Digital.

 No hosting company is perfect.
 And like I said in the intro, I’ve always maintained that there is no such thing as a “best hosting company” – it all depends on your goals and preferences.

-That said, here are the pros / advantages that I found with Bluehost.
+That said, here are the advantages that I found with Bluehost.

 Brand Name Support & Resources

 Bluehost is certainly a large web hosting company.
-It’s owned by Endurance International – the largest hosting corporation in the world.
+It’s owned by Newfold Digital – the largest hosting corporation in the world.
 And it certainly has more brand recognition than any other host except for maybe GoDaddy or major website builder companies like Wix & Squarespace that do TV advertising.

 A big brand certainly has disadvantages, which I’ll cover in the cons section, but there are also big benefits to using the name brand in the market.